janv93/large-trading-api/README.md

 - [x] Fetch candlestick data
 - [x] Caching candlesticks in data base
 - [x] Indicators
-- [x] Algorithms setting position signals
+- [x] Algorithms setting position signals on past data
-- [x] Backtest
-- [x] Find profitable and linear/consistent algorithm
-- [x] Forward test

 ### Todo:

-- [ ] Transformer as improvement to standard NNs (position encoding time steps)
+- [ ] AI: Transformer as improvement to standard NNs (position encoding time steps)
 - [ ] Add APIs for backtesting and trading stocks and ETFs

 ### How to use backtests: